-- are selected and administered in a way that is not racially or culturally discriminatory; - are provided and administered in the student's native language or other mode of communication and in the form most likely to yield accurate information on what the student knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer; - are used for the purposes for which the assessments or measures are valid and reliable; - are administered by trained and knowledgeable personnel; and - are administered in accordance with any instructions provided by the producer of the assessments.
+- are selected and administered in a way that is not racially or culturally discriminatory; - are provided and administered in the student's native language or other mode of communication and in the form most likely to yield accurate information on what the student knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer; - are used for the purposes for which the assessments or measures are valid and reliable; - are administered by trained and knowledgeable personnel; and

+• are administered in accordance with any instructions provided by the producer of the assessments.

-PRACTICE GUIDE-When areas of assessment require the input of a licensed physician, physician assistant, or advanced practice registered nurse, such as when considering an Other Health Impairment (OHI), the District may either arrange to have the student examined at District expense by a professional selected by the District or choose to have a professional who has previously treated the student complete the OHI form.
-When the District elects to have a professional who has previously treated the student complete the student complete the OHI form or otherwise provide evaluative input, the District should seek the parent's or guardian's consent for disclosure and exchange of confidential information with the student's treating professional.
+PRACTICE GUIDE- When areas of assessment require the input of a licensed physician, such as when considering an Other Health Impairment (OHI), the District may either arrange to have the student examined at District expense by a physician selected by the District or choose to have a physician who has previously treated the student complete the OHI form.
+When the District elects to have a physician who has previously treated the student complete the student's OHI form or otherwise provide evaluative input, the District should seek the parent's or guardian's consent for disclosure and exchange of confidential information with the student's physician.